SNE4390 – Master's Thesis

 Formal prerequisite knowledge

 Maximum number of hours for advice: equivalent to 10 contact hours for the total period.
+Supervision is compulsory.
+Parts of the supervision may be given in groups.

 Submit assignments in Inspera